 "One language sets you in a corridor for life.
 Two languages open every door along the way." – Frank Smith

 The Barnesville School's Spanish program is taught by native Spanish speakers to children starting in Preschool.
 Introducing foreign language studies at an early age takes advantage of the developing brain's receptivity to acquiring new sounds and provides a jump-start to ongoing language capabilities.
+Fifth through eighth grades learn Spanish through immersive experiences to strengthen speaking proficiency and cultural appreciation.
 By the time students depart eighth grade, they are proficient in Spanish in the areas of communication, cultures, connections, comparisons, and communities.

 The Preschool program is for children from three years of age to pre-kindergarten and is based on building vocabulary in accordance with specific units.
 The program introduces students to the language through the use of games, songs, and movement.
 Children who are three years old, in early childhood, have Spanish once a week for fifteen minutes, while those in pre-k have class twice a week for 20 minutes twice a week.
 Kindergarten continues this program, meeting twice a week for 30 minutes.

 From first grade to fourth grade, Lower School uses a program called, “Descubre el Español” based on books by the editorial company Santillana.
 This program consists of eight units.
 Each unit is divided into four weeks.
 Additionally, each unit focuses on a specific Spanish-speaking country and provides information about its location, characteristics, and culture.